ghostbsd/documentation/source/user/installation-guide/full-disk-installation.md

 ### Starting the installer

 Double click the "Install GhostBSD" desktop icon to start the installer.
 A new window will appear with the following screens to setup and install a GhostBSD system.
 To save changes and proceed through the installation, click "Next".
-You make click "Previous" to return to the previous screen and make additional changes.
+You may click "Previous" to return to the previous screen and make additional changes.
 Click "Cancel" or the red circle (top right corner) to exit the installer.

 ### Localization